Skip to Main Content

 • Find lesser-known databases and include them along with subject-specific description

-• Look for new database assets from Becky and/or Sherrill and incorporate on a rolling basis
+• Look for and incorporate new database assets on a rolling basis

 8. Include list of related guides